Goyt Valley walk 9: Buxton to Errwood

 3: Follow the direction of the sign, climbing the flight of steps.
 The path winds first to the left, and then to the right.
 There are some great views of the Georgian spa town of Buxton from this point, nestling in the valley to the right.

-5: Just over the rise, follow the path down the slope, keeping the stone wall to your right, until you reach a flat track crossing from left to right.
+5: Just over the rise, follow the path left down the slope, keeping the stone wall to your right, until you reach a flat track crossing from left to right.

 6: This was once the Cromford & High Peak Railway which connected canals at Cromford and Whaley Bridge.
 There’s lots of information on the website about this line.
 To the left is the blocked exit of one of the longest tunnels.
 Walk 12 follows much of the line.